1984 Honda Civic CRX hatchback coupe

 Even for the 1980s, the 1984 Honda Civic CRX two-seater was absolutely tiny, with a length of a little over 12 feet and a weight of around 1,800 pounds.
 The CRX debuted as a new model included with the introduction of the all-new third generation Civic line.

 There were two engine choices for the CRX in 1984.
-The CRX HF (High Fuel economy) got a 1.3 liter/82 ci inline four with a three-barrel carburetor and all of 60 bhp—but this got you 46 city/52 highway by the standards of the day (still 38/47 by today’s standards).
+The CRX got a 1.3 liter/82 ci inline four with a three-barrel carburetor and all of 60 bhp—but this got you 46 city/52 highway by the standards of the day (still 38/47 by today’s standards).
 It also got you a 0-60 time of about 12 seconds.

 The first generation CRX found its markets and sold quite well, with over 48,000 in 1984 and a total of 218,000 over four years.
 In 1985, the fuel injected 91 bhp Si would come along—but that is a topic for another blog post.

-Make my 1984 CRX a DX in blue (with the standard metallic gray lower rocker panels), please.
+Make my 1984 CRX a 1.5 in Baltic Blue (with the standard metallic gray lower rocker panels), please.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.